Across all categories judges are looking for projects that have improved patient outcomes and standards of care in anticoagulation management.

 Each initiative will be reviewed by a multi-disciplinary panel of eminent anticoagulation professionals, including nurses, GPs, patient representatives, clinicians, pharmacists, policymakers, and CCG groups.

 There are five different categories aimed at professionals from diverse fields within anticoagulation (eg, clinical practice, research and the not-for-profit/charitable sector).

 The initiatives must be well thought through with clear objectives, results, measurable outcomes and conclusions that are specifically related to the aim of the initiative.

 Projects should have a demonstrable impact on clinical practice, showing how innovation can contribute to the optimisation of service delivery, ultimately benefiting patients.

 Judges will favour projects that demonstrate results having quality and/or efficiency benefits which could be replicated elsewhere, thereby having a greater impact than their initial focus.

-Embrace this opportunity to be recognised and rewarded for your best practice initiatives and hard work and have the opportunity to share your work with eminent diabetes professionals, and representatives from diabetes patient groups, and industry.
+Embrace this opportunity to be recognised and rewarded for your best practice initiatives and hard work and have the opportunity to share your work with eminent anticoagulation professionals and representatives from anticoagulation patient groups, the NHS and industry.

 See the full list of judges for QiC Anticoagulation 2015

 If you are interested in joining the panel for 2017, please contact Debbie Tuesley